arkadiko-dao/arkadiko/docs/grant.md

 2. Go into the reserve of the DAO to cover expenses (e.g. the reserve takes 5% of the yield)
 3. Distribute earnings among the ARE governance token holders (e.g. the token holders get 15% of the yield)

-All numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each ARE token counts towards one vote.
+All yields, numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each ARE token counts towards one vote.
 The following parameters can be decided upon (this list is not comprehensive and can expand as DAO development progresses):

 1. Risk Parameters for STX collateral
   - Liquidation Ratio